Tight contact structures without symplectic fillings are everywhere: Non-fillable contact structures

-For simplicity we pick a global trivialisation of the almost contact structure underlying the Bourgeois contact structure, which is split as an almost contact structure according to \Cref{rem:almost_cont}, by simply taking a trivialisation of $(\SSS^{2n-1},\xi_{st})$ and trivialising the tangent bundles of the $\TT^2$-fibers in an equivariant manner.
-The Reeb orbits on $BO(D^*\SSS^{n-1},\tau)$ then have Conley-Zehnder indices as follows: \begin{enumerate} \item On $B\times D^*\TT^2$, where $B=S^*\SSS^{n-1}$, the computation of the Conley-Zehnder indices is exactly the same as in \Cref{lem:kADC_stable}.
+For simplicity we pick a global trivialisation of the almost contact structure underlying the Bourgeois contact structure, which is split as an almost contact structure according to \Cref{rem:almost_cont}, by simply taking a trivialization of $(\SSS^{2n-1},\xi_{st})$ and trivializing the tangent bundles of the $\TT^2$-fibers in an equivariant manner.
+The Reeb orbits on $BO(D^*\SSS^{n-1},\tau)$ then have Conley-Zehnder indices as follows: \begin{enumerate} \item On $B\times D^*\TT^2$, where $B=S^*\SSS^{n-1}$, the contact form is Morse-Bott.
+The computation of the Conley-Zehnder indices is in \Cref{lem:kADC_stable}.
 Namely, we have